 (iii) Estimation of self-employment income shall be used when the individual has been self-employed for some time, the gross earnings have remained fairly constant, and there is no anticipated change in the individual's circumstances.

 (b) If the individual contests the estimate of income from self-employment based solely on information on the previous year's tax return, the individual shall provide a projected estimate of gross earnings for the current taxable year, based upon current business records.
-When the individual cannot estimate gross earnings for the current taxable year based on current business records, the CDJFS shall accept the individual's best estimate.
-Using the individual's best estimate of income for the current taxable year, the CDJFS shall allocate one-twelfth of the gross annual income equally into each month of the taxable year.
+When the individual cannot estimate gross earnings for the current taxable year based on current business records, the county agency shall accept the individual's best estimate.
+Using the individual's best estimate of income for the current taxable year, the county agency shall allocate one-twelfth of the gross annual income equally into each month of the taxable year.

-(c) If the individual contests the CDJFS's estimate of the income from self-employment based solely on information on the previous year's tax return but does not provide a projected estimate of gross earnings for the taxable year based on current business records, the CDJFS shall project the earnings based on the gross earnings listed on the previous year's tax return.
+(c) If the individual contests the county agency estimate of the income from self-employment based solely on information on the previous year's tax return but does not provide a projected estimate of gross earnings for the taxable year based on current business records, the county agency shall project the earnings based on the gross earnings listed on the previous year's tax return.

-(ii) In the absence of both previous year's tax return and current business records, the CDJFS shall require the individual to provide a written best estimate of his projected annual income and expenses.
-The CDJFS shall then determine that one-twelfth of the projected annual gross earnings from self-employment shall be distributed into all months of the taxable year.
+(ii) In the absence of both previous year's tax return and current business records, the county agency shall require the individual to provide a written best estimate of his or her projected annual income and expenses.
+The county agency shall then determine that one-twelfth of the projected annual gross earnings from self-employment shall be distributed into all months of the taxable year.

 (H) Documentation and verification of the family's gross monthly income.

-(1) The CDJFS shall document and verify all sources of income.
+(1) The county agency shall document and verify all sources of income.
 If possible, documents used should be copied and attached to the application.
-If copies of documents cannot be obtained, the CDJFS shall describe the document viewed and the pertinent information contained therein.
+If copies of documents cannot be obtained, the county agency shall describe the document viewed and the pertinent information contained therein.

 (2) Acceptable documentation of all sources of income may include pay stubs, business records, correspondence or data from the social security administration, data from the Ohio bureau of workers' compensation and data from providers of pension benefits.
 If the income received is in cash without a receipt, a contact with the employer is required.
-The CDJFS may contact individuals or agencies with receipt of a signed JFS 01138 "Application for Child Care Benefits" (rev. 8/2011) or other signed written consent by the caretaker, in order to obtain all pertinent information regarding family income.
+The county agency may contact individuals or agencies with receipt of a signed JFS 01138 "Application for Child Care Benefits" (rev. 6/2016) or both the JFS 01121 "Early Childhood Education Eligibility Screening Tool" (3/2016) and the JFS 01122 "Publicly Funded Child Care Supplemental Application" (6/2016) or other signed written consent by the caretaker, in order to obtain all pertinent information regarding family income.

-(3) The caretaker parent must provide documentation of the source and amount of any income received unless such information is already available to the CDJFS.
+(3) The caretaker shall provide documentation of the source and amount of any income received unless such information is already available to the county agency.
 Failure to cooperate in the development of documentation for any source of income received is acceptable grounds for a delay in the processing of an application or a determination of eligibility.
 If this failure continues beyond thirty days from the date of application, the application shall be denied.
 Denial of an application does not prohibit the caretaker parent from reapplying for child care benefits.